 The procedure used for implementation of the MRT on an octree/quadtree LMR mesh is discussed in detail, and techniques used for the identification and capture of jump discontinuities and scale information are also presented.
 High speed compressible flow simulations are presented for a number of cases using the described MRT LMR scheme.
 MRT based mesh refinement performance is analyzed and further suggestions are made for refinement parameters based on resulting refinement.

 The key contribution of this thesis is the identification of methods that lead to a robust, general (i.e. not requiring user-defined parameters) methodology to identify structures in compressible flows (shocks, slip lines, vertical patterns) and to direct refinement to adequately refine these structures.
 The ENO-MRT LMR scheme is shown to be a robust, automatic, and relatively inexpensive way of gaining accurate refinement of the major features contained in the flowfield.

 Copyright 2010 Neal Phillip Grieb

 Grieb, Neal Phillip.
-"Multiresolution analysis for adaptive refinement of multiphase flow computations." thesis, University of Iowa, 2010.
+"Multiresolution analysis for adaptive refinement of multiphase flow computations."
+MS (Master of Science) thesis, University of Iowa, 2010.